miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies the Softplus function element-wise.
+   Applies the Softplus function.

    Softplus is a smooth approximation of the ReLU function.
+This activation function relies on a first-order Taylor series approximation that locally linearizes the activation at the input expected value.

    .. math::
        \text{Softplus}(x) = \log(1 + e^{x})